Open Forum: conservation planning 4.1.G

 Alison is an ecologist with expertise in arid and semi-arid ecosystems.
 Her work focuses on the impacts of land use and management, climate variability, and fire on vegetation dynamics.
 Her research uses remote sensing, field survey and dendrochronology techniques to understand ecosystem processes and to support evidence-based approaches to restoration and adaptive management.

-Mr Adam Mckeown
+Mr Adam McKeown

 Researcher